holochain/docs-pages/src/pages/concepts/8_calls_capabilities.md

 ---
-title: "8.
-Calls and Capabilities: Communicate With Other Components And Peers"
+title: "Calls and Capabilities: Communicate With Other Components And Peers"
 ---

 ::: coreconcepts-intro